ctfpilot/ctfd-manager/README.md

 Key points:

-1. The manager watches only ConfigMaps in the namespace defined by the `NAMESPACE` environment variable (it may run in a different namespace if RBAC allows cross-namespace access).
+1. The manager watches only ConfigMaps in the namespace defined by the `NAMESPACE` environment variable.
 2. Only large files (handouts) are pulled from GitHub; metadata & schema JSON come from ConfigMaps.
 3. `challenge-configmap-hashset` prevents redundant uploads by tracking last applied hashes.
 4. `mapping-map` dynamically rewrites category/difficulty presentation.